 Then IKEA jumped the shark and landed in Red Hook.

-The lines are long, and they’re filled with people.
-You’re stuck behind 20 Hassids in line and each of them carrying two sinks.
-There’s a homeless guy camping out in one of the show bedrooms.
-A Lithuanian family is eating a bunch of meatballs using the home office desk section like picnic tables.
+Now the lines are long, and they’re filled with people.
+Hipsters outfitting the first williamsburg condo their parents bought them.
+Park slopers arguing over which duvet is better for their baby’s self esteem.
+You’re stuck behind 20 Hassids in line, each of them carrying two sinks. a homeless guy is camping out in one of the show bedrooms.
+A Russian family is eating a bunch of meatballs using the home office desk section like picnic tables.
 Bill DeBlasio is buying a garlic press in the shape of a cat.
-IKEA has become like Walmart home furnishings for New Yorkers.

 My toddler just figured out how to open doors.
 I’m so proud of him.
 But we’re done for.
 This is worse than the target security breach.
 This is like when the velociraptors in jurassic park got like opposable thumbs.
 Forget private office time, private bathroom time, private mommy daddy wrestling time.
 Any one of those moments can be interrupted by a screaming kid wearing a poopy diaper as a hat looking for the one electrical socket in the house that’s not baby proofed.
 He has evolved.
 Soon he’ll be teaching all the kids in the building playgroup.
 They’re trading toddler hacks over by the Duplo area in the common room like an occupy wall street cell.
 They’ll share how to ride on the elevator, how to press the button to open the building door, then all use the distraction iphones their parents gave them to flee brooklyn.
 Oh yeah, while you’re telling your friends it’s ok to give a baby a miniature television to “make sure they’re touch screen literate” and telling yourself “at least im not rubbing his gums with liquid benadryl” - they’re ordering up uber cars to take them to six flags.
 Honey, where’s the baby?
 Don’t worry, he’s in his room, the door’s closed.
 Meanwhile little Barthlomew is riding “The Sidewinder” next to that bald guy with glasses, mainlining cotton candy and he’s waving his sippy going “moh wed bull?”
 And they’re all going bow bow deedidly deeddily bow bow.
 Yep, pnce they can open doors, it’s over.